wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-staged-publishing.md

 <a name="Swap"></a>
 ## To swap deployment slots ##

->[AZURE.IMPORTANT] Before you swap a web site from a deployment slot into production, make sure that all non-slot specific settings are configured exactly as you want to have it in the swap target.
+>[AZURE.IMPORTANT] Before you swap a web app from a deployment slot into production, make sure that all non-slot specific settings are configured exactly as you want to have it in the swap target.

-1. To swap deployment slots, click the **Swap** button in the command bar of the web site or in the command bar of a deployment slot.
+1. To swap deployment slots, click the **Swap** button in the command bar of the web app or in the command bar of a deployment slot.
 Make sure that the swap source and swap target are set properly.
 Usually, the swap target would be the production slot.

 	![Swap Button][SwapButtonBar]

 3. Click **OK** to complete the operation.
 When the operation finishes, the deployment slots have been swapped.

 <a name="Multi-Phase"></a>
-## Use multi-phase swap for your web site ##
+## Use multi-phase swap for your web app ##

 Multi-phase swap is available to simplify validation in the context of configuration elements designed to stick to a slot such as connection strings.
-In these cases it may be useful to apply such configuration elements from the swap target to the swap source and validate before swap actually takes effect.
+In these cases, it may be useful to apply such configuration elements from the swap target to the swap source and validate before swap actually takes effect.
 Once swap target configuration elements are applied to the swap source the actions available are either completing the swap or reverting to original configuration for the swap source which also has the effect of canceling the swap.
 Samples for the Azure PowerShell cmdlets available for multi-phase swap are included in the Azure PowerShell cmdlets for deployment slots section.

 <a name="Rollback"></a>
 ## To rollback a production app after swap ##